What are the Problems Faced by Small Businesses?

 Small businesses often face the challenge of high operational costs, which can include rent, utilities, inventory, and employee wages.
 These expenses can quickly add up, putting pressure on profitability.
 Finding ways to cut costs without compromising quality or service is a constant concern.

 Small business owners can address this issue by evaluating their operational expenses regularly and looking for areas where they can trim costs.
-Negotiating with suppliers for better terms, optimizing inventory management, and exploring energy-efficient solutions can all contribute to reducing operational costs.
+These operational expenses can include rent, utilities, inventory, and employee wages.
+Negotiating with suppliers for better terms, optimizing inventory management, and exploring energy-efficient solutions can all help reduce operational costs.

 2. Marketing and Competition